emilianvrd/Maneuvers/Fantasy maneuvers/Types.md

 In addition to what you get from your type at 1st level, you have the benefits of your selected Ancestry and Background.

 #### Disciplined Defense
-You add you proficiency bonus to any Basic Might or Charisma Defense Rolls you make.
+You add you proficiency bonus to any Might or Charisma Defense Rolls you make.

 #### Lay on Hands
 Your touch can mend wounds.
 As an action, you can cause a creature you touch to regain 3d8 hit points.
 You then can't use this ability again until you have spent 10 minutes meditating to allow positive energy to fill you again.
 This healing increases by 3d8 at 4th level and every 4 levels after that.